 “Do.
 Or do not.
 There is no try.” —Yoda

-Setting up any project requires a clear understanding of what one’s aims, goals and objectives are.
+Setting up any project requires a clear understanding of one’s aims, goals and objectives.
 It means thinking long and hard, but it pays off.
 It always does.

 The participants will

 - improve their English skills with film (innovative practices);

 - broaden their knowledge of critical European values with language (a comprehensive approach to language teaching and learning); and

 - raise their language learning autonomy with blended learning (a meaningful use of ICT).